 Our next beginner’s course…

-When the course sign-ups resume, there is a minimum age of 10 years old for the course and a maximum of eight places per course.
-If there are no places available when you apply, you will be added to the waiting list for the next available course.
-If anyone should drop out, that place will be offered to the applicants on the waiting list on a first-come first-served basis.
+There are a maximum of six places on each course.
+If there are no places available on the next course, you will be added to a waiting list to hold you a place on the next scheduled course.
+If anyone should drop out you will be offered a place on the earliest course on a first come first served basis.

 Where and when?